IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_density_series.md

 ## Using Scatter High Density Series

-Use the map component's `GeographicHighDensityScatterSeries` series to bind and show scatter data ranging from hundreds to millions of data points requiring exceedingly little loading time.
+Use the map component's `GeographicHighDensityScatterSeries` to bind and show scatter data ranging from hundreds to millions of data points requiring exceedingly little loading time.

 ### Demo